-- We recommend that you check with the customs authorities in the country you are importing the car as to whether there are any documents required for customs clearance there.
+- We recommend that you contact the customs authorities in the country you are importing the car to to check whether any documents are required for customs clearance there.

 - The original vehicle registration or COC (certificate of conformity) and possibly proof of purchase/sales contract or an appraisal/valuation.

 In certain cases, portions of the one-time fee for cars that were first registered in Norway from June 26, 2014 and later may be refunded.

 Read more about this on the Norwegian Tax Administration's website